SuperCowPowers/workbench/docs/admin/aws_service_limits.md

 # AWS Service Limits
 !!!tip inline end "Need Help?"
-    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and SageWorks.
-So please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)
+    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and Workbench.
+So please contact us at [workbench@supercowpowers.com](mailto:workbench@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)

-In general SageWorks works well, out of the box, with the standard set of limits for AWS accounts.
-SageWorks supports throttling, timeouts, and a broad set of AWS error handling routines for general purpose usage.
+In general Workbench works well, out of the box, with the standard set of limits for AWS accounts.
+Workbench supports throttling, timeouts, and a broad set of AWS error handling routines for general purpose usage.

-When using SageWorks for **large scale deployments** there are a set of AWS Service limits that will need to be increased.
+When using Workbench for **large scale deployments** there are a set of AWS Service limits that will need to be increased.

 ## ServerLess Endpoints
 There are two serverless endpoint quotas that will need to be adjusted.